abhiways/livecovid19/README.md

 This command will build the app from the source files (`/src`) into the output `/dist` folder.
 Then open `dist/index.html` in your browser.

-Now you can open your web app in a browser, on mobile devices and start hacking.
-The page must be served from a web server, e.g. apache, nginx, WebStorm built-in web server, etc., otherwise some features may not work properly.
+Or you can run http server as explained bellow

 #### 5. Run `grunt watch`
 This command will watch for changes in `/src` and recompile handlebars' templates & scss styles on the fly into html & css accordingly.

 #### 5. Run `http-server ./dist`
-This command will serve `/dist` folder and you can watch local version of website oin your browser.
+This command will serve `/dist` folder and you can watch local version of website in your browser.
 `http://127.0.0.1:8080` OR `http://localhost:8080`